 \subsection{Metrizing Hodge-Tate metrics in families}

 We will borrow heavily from \cite{LZ},\cite{LZ2}, and \cite{S}.
 Let $X$ be a smooth geometrically connected rigid-analytic variety over $k$.
 In the case where one exists, we let $\ol{X}$ denote a partial compactification of $X$ such that $D:=\ol{X}-X$ is a smooth normal crossings divisor.
-In this setting, We equip $\ol{X}$ with the structure of a smooth log-adic space in the natural way.
+In this setting, we equip $\ol{X}$ with the structure of a smooth log-adic space in the natural way.
 We will assume that $L$ is a $\Z_p$-local system on $X_{et}$ which is de Rham in the sense of \cite{S}, and such that the local geometric monodromy around the components of $D$ is unipotent.

-We shall work with the Pro-etale site $X_{proet}$ and the Pro-Kummer-etale site $\ol{X}_{proket}$.
+We shall work with the pro-\'etale site $X_{proet}$ and the pro-Kummer-\'etale site $\ol{X}_{proket}$.
 We shall denote by $L_{ket}$ the extension of $L$ to $\ol{X}_{ket}$, which is also a $\Z_p$-local system\footnote{To those unfamiliar, the point is that $L$ is an inverse limit of local systems with finite fibers.
 On each of those, monodromy is finite and can therefore be unwound by taking a sufficiently large Kummer extension.}

 Let $\widehat{\cO}_X$ and $\widehat{\cO}_{\ol X}$ be the completed structure sheaf on $X_{proet},\ol{X}_{proket}$ respectively.
 Let $\widehat{L}$ be the induced sheaf of local systems on $X_{proet}$ and likewise let $\widehat{L}_{ket}$ be the sheaf on $\ol X_{proket}$.
 Finally we set $\bar{L}:=\widehat{L}\otimes_{\widehat{\Z_p}}\widehat{\cO}_X,$ and $\bar{L}_{ket}:=\widehat{L}_{ket}\otimes_{\widehat{\Z_p}}\widehat{\cO}_{\ol X}$.
 These are locally free sheaves on $X_{proet}, \ol{X}_{proket}$ (over their respective structure sheaves).
 Let $\nu:X_{proet}\ra X_{et}, \nu_{ket}:\ol{X}_{proket}\ra\ol{X}_{et}$ be the natural maps.
 Note that $\bar{L},\bar{L}_{ket}$ have natural norms at every classical point of $X,\ol{X}$ which agree on $X$.